secretstartups/handbook/people-group/learning-and-development/manager-challenge/index.html.md

 ### Manager Challenge Learning Objectives

 You may be asking yourself what you will achieve by taking part in the Manager Challenge program!
-Our goal is that participants walk away with the following skills after completing the four-week challenge:
+Our goal is that participants walk away with the following skills after completing the three-week challenge:

 - Improve your team performance by strengthening management skills
 - Develop a management style that incorporates a whole-person approach to leading others